 - Be sure to get an audio set, available in 11 languages: French, English, German, Spanish, Italian, Russian, Mandarin Chinese, Japanese, Portuguese, Korean, and Polish.

-- Regardless of where you go in Paris, there are lots of people.
+- Regardless of where you go in the Paris region, there are lots of people.
 Don’t miss our best tips for avoiding the crowds in Paris.